Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 South Alabama Stats and Trends

-- In South Alabama's 10 games this season, it has four wins against the spread.

-- South Alabama's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- South Alabama has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).

-- South Alabama is 3-2 against the spread and 3-2 overall when the team records more than 29.5 points.
+- South Alabama is 3-2 against the spread and 3-2 overall in games when it puts up more than 29.5 points.

-- This year the Jaguars have turned the ball over 17 times, six more than the Volunteers' takeaways (11).
+- The Jaguars have turned the ball over 17 times this season, six more turnovers than the Volunteers have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.